FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 Meteor simplifies and improves the *Developer Experience* of building Client-Server applications:

 - It's a complete and fully integrated suite of programs.
-- It's simple and powerful set of JavaScript API's for working with those programs.
+- It's simple and powerful set of JavaScript APIs for working with those programs.

 ---

 # Exercise 1

 Split into two groups.
 Imagine you're planning an application platform for *other developers* to use.
 Your platform should be geared towards developers who want to create Web Apps and should include all the necessary components.
-Feel free to **invent or imagine technology or solutions that don't currently exist**
+Feel free to **invent or imagine technology or solutions that don't currently exist**.

 When you've come up with a platform design, then come up with a marketing plan for your platform.
 When you have a marketing plan, you'll present it to the class.
 Your plan should highlight all of the reasons developers should choose your platform, over their own custom solution.